 UK competition law is contained in the following key statutes: the Competition Act 1998, the Enterprise Act 2002, the Enterprise and Regulatory Reform Act 2013 and the Consumer Rights Act 2015.
-The provisions of Chapter I (prohibiting anticompetitive agreements) and Chapter II (prohibiting abuse of dominance) of the Competition Act mirror the EU equivalent found in articles 101 and 102 of the TFEU, respectively.
-Section 60 of the Competition Act provides that the UK courts must interpret these provisions in line with EU law, including European Commission decisions and European court judgments.
+The provisions of Chapter I (prohibiting anticompetitive agreements) and Chapter II (prohibiting abuse of dominance) of the Competition Act effectively mirror the EU equivalents found in articles 101 and 102 of the Treaty on the Functioning of the European Union, respectively (for the moment, at least).
+Following the end of the Brexit transition period on 1 January 2021, section 60A of the Competition Act provides that the UK courts must ensure consistency between UK competition law and pre-Brexit EU competition case law, although the courts may depart from pre-Brexit EU competition case law, although the courts may depart form pre-Brexit EU competition case law, although the courts may future divergence between EU and UK competition law is unclear.

 The Enterprise Act contains the UK's merger control provisions.
 The UK operates a voluntary system for merger notifications.
 The Enterprise Act also contains the cartel offence, a criminal law offence potentially affecting individuals involved in price-fixing, market sharing, bid rigging or output limitation.
-Law stated - 14 October 2020 IP rights in competition legislation Do the competition laws make specific mention of any IP rights?
+Note that the National Security and Investment Act 2021 introduced a new (mandatory and voluntary) regime for transactions that may have an impact on national security.
+Law stated - 24 October 2022 IP rights in competition legislation Do the competition laws make specific mention of any IP rights?